microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

-This quick start guide will teach you wire up TypeScript with [React](http://facebook.github.io/react/) and [webpack](http://webpack.github.io/).
+This quick start guide will teach you how to wire up TypeScript with [React](http://facebook.github.io/react/) and [webpack](http://webpack.github.io/).

 We assume that you're already using [Node.js](https://nodejs.org/) with [npm](https://www.npmjs.com/).